ghostable-dev/cli/README.md

 # Ghostable CLI

-**Ghostable** is a secure, Laravel-friendly platform for managing and sharing environment variables across teams, projects, and CI pipelines.

-This repository contains the **CLI client** for interacting with the Ghostable platform.
+**Ghostable** is a secure, Laravel-friendly platform for managing and sharing environment variables across teams, projects and CI pipelines.
+This repository contains the CLI client used to interact with that platform.

----

-## What is Ghostable?

-Ghostable makes it easy to store, organize, and securely share `.env` variables for your Laravel applications.
-Ghostable integrates seamlessly into your development workflow — locally or in CI.
+Ghostable stores and organizes your `.env` variables, validates them, and integrates seamlessly into your development workflow—locally or in CI.

-To learn more about Ghostable and how to use this CLI, please consult the [official documentation](https://docs.ghostable.dev).
+Read the [official documentation](https://docs.ghostable.dev) or try it out at [Ghostable.dev](https://ghostable.dev).

+See [SECURITY.md](./SECURITY.md) for our security policy.